Home / The Gospel of Sri Ramakrishna / Introduction /

 influence of love worked miracles.
 Therefore he never asked him to give

-up alcohol, with the result that Girish himself eventually broke the habit.
+up alcohol, with the result that Girish himself eventually broke the

 Sri Ramakrishna had strengthened Girish's resolution by allowing him to